Uberi/University-Notes/MATH137/MATH137.md

 > Clearly, $\lim_{x \to 0} \frac{\sin x - x}{x \sin x} = \lim_{x \to 0} \frac{\cos x - 1}{\sin x + x \cos x}$.
 > Indeterminate form $\frac{0}{0}$/
 > Clearly, $\lim_{x \to 0} \frac{\cos x - 1}{\sin x + x \cos x} = \lim_{x \to 0} \frac{-\sin x}{2 \cos x - x \sin x} = 0$

+These are not values themselves.
+For example, $0 \cdot \infty$ being indeterminate means that a function that approaches 0 times a function that approaches infinity does not have a single determinate value.

 ### Indeterminate powers